zhangzibin/cu-nmf/README.md

 # cu-nmf
 NMF(Non-negative Matrix Factorization) based on cuda, with sparse matrix as input.

-Only SGD with fixed learning rate has supported by now for its simplicity.
+Only GD(gradient descent) with fixed learning rate has supported by now for its simplicity.
+GD is not a fully correct method for NMF because the projection while training.
+So the result sometimes very poor.
 The main algorithm is alternating non-negative least square.

 # Future Work